Shop the coverage and rates that are right for you

 What's An HSA?

-Health Savings Accounts (HSA’s) can be used in conjunction with High Deductible Health Plans that have out-of-pocket maximums for 2024 at or below $8,050 for individuals or $16,100 for families and that pay 100% of all covered expenses after the out-of-pocket maximum is reached.
+Health Savings Accounts (HSA’s) can be used in conjunction with High Deductible Health Plans that have out-of-pocket maximums at or below $8,050 ($8,300 in 2025) for individuals or $16,100 ($16,600 in 2025) for families and that pay 100% of all covered expenses after the out-of-pocket maximum is reached.

-Higher individual and family out-of-pocket maximums are permitted for 2024 ACA plans ($9,450/$18,900 individual and family maximum respectively), BUT HSAs cannot be established for any High Deductible Health Plan that has out-of-pocket maximums that exceed the $8,050/$16,100 threshold for 2024.
+Higher individual and family out-of-pocket maximums are permitted for ACA plans ($9,450/$18,900 individual and family maximums respectively for 2024 and $9,200/$18,400 for 2025), BUT HSAs cannot be established for any High Deductible Health Plan that has out-of-pocket maximums that exceed the $8,050/$16,100 threshold per individua/family for 2024 and $8,300/$16,600 for 2025.

 Amounts contributed to a Health Savings Account are tax deductible.
 This means that someone who pays for an expense from his or her Health Savings Account saves the equivalent of that person's federal marginal tax rate (and state marginal tax rate in almost all states with state income taxes), including taxes for Social Security and Medicare.
 For example, an individual who has a $1,000 expense to pay and who has a 32% federal marginal tax rate and no state income tax will only be paying $680 for the service if s/he pays that from his or her Health Savings Account.